WallarooLabs/blog.wallaroolabs.com/content/post/real-time-trading.md

 Generally, these supporting applications run in parallel to the execution path and will read messages off the common messaging bus infrastructure, [TIBCO Messaging](https://www.tibco.com/products/tibco-messaging) is one such messaging bus that is commonly used.

-## Market Spread ##
+## Market Spread

 The Market Spread application is based on one of these supporting applications.
 Its purpose is to track the current state of the market and incoming orders and generate a warning alert if a particular order violates some risk criteria.

-The example code for Market Spread can be found [here] (https://github.com/WallarooLabs/wallaroo/tree/0.4.3/examples/python/market_spread).
+The example code for Market Spread can be found [here](https://github.com/WallarooLabs/wallaroo/tree/0.4.3/examples/python/market_spread).

 Our market spread application uses the same risk criteria for all clients in our system.
 The alert is generated when a trade happens on an instrument that is trading with the particular bid and ask prices.